cedalo/streamsheets-documentation/source/functions/lookup/match.rst

    * - Type
      - | Optional.
 Search type with the following options:
        |
-       | 1: Find the largest value in cell range which is less than or equal to specified value (Default).
+       | 1: (Default) Find the largest value in cell range which is less than or equal to specified value.
 Table must be in ascending order.
        | 0: Find the first value which match exactly specified value.
 Here the wildcards ? and * are supported.
        | -1: Find the smallest value in cell range which is greater or equal to specified value.
 Table must be in descending order.